Marchev-Science/summer.school.2026/README.md

 **Concept**: Intensive training in methods (not so much applications) through lectures, workshops and team work on projects.

 ## Accomodation
 **Travel**: The trip is up to the participants to organize on their own (while some coordination effort will be done for optimizing the travel organization.
-Everyone should arrive by **18:30, on 20 June, Friday**, at [the base station of the lift](https://maps.app.goo.gl/vxkNeV9uwThbqqWx6).
+Everyone should arrive by **18:30, on 19 June, Friday**, at the [Educational and scientific base base Cvetan Bonchev - Gyulechica, Rila Mountain, Bulgaria](https://maps.app.goo.gl/vCrYxaXvo6jwrQpXA).

-**Accommodation**: The students are accommodated in pairs / threes / fours in a room in the complex.
+**Accommodation**: The students are accommodated in pairs / threes in a room in the complex.
 Accomodation and full meals are aranged (the cost per person per night is to be finalized soon).
 Out of which reasonable part **is covered by the organizers** (further financial details will be revieled in June).
 The layout of the rooms will be set by the organizers and can not be changed.

 **Daily schedule**:
 08:00 - 09:00 Breakfast